danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 ## Live Coding Round

-Many companies, as the first part of the interview process have what's called a live coding round.
-In this session, the candidate gets on a video call with another engineer(s) at the hiring company, and is told to click a link to a shared coding environment such as CodeSignal, CoderPad, etc. There they are presented with a problem to solve, often in the form of write a method that takes arguments `foo`, `bar`, etc. and produces some output `baz`.
+Many companies, as the first part of the interview process have what's called a live coding round, or sometimes called a pair programming exercise.
+In this session, the candidate gets on a video call with an engineer(s) at the hiring company, and is told to click a link to a shared coding environment such as CodeSignal, CoderPad, etc.

+They are presented with a problem to solve, often in the form of: Write a method that takes arguments `foo`, `bar`, etc. and produces some output `baz`.
 This could be a [LeetCode](https://en.wikipedia.org/wiki/LeetCode) style question involving computer science theory.
 For example [Reverse a Linked List](https://leetcode.com/problems/reverse-linked-list/description/), [Merge K Sorted Lists](https://leetcode.com/problems/merge-k-sorted-lists/description/), [Spiral Matrix](https://leetcode.com/problems/spiral-matrix/description/).
 Or it could be a question from the company's domain.

-The candidate is told it's a timed exercise, and they're expected to solve the problem in the allotted time, usually under an hour.
-Furthermore, the candidate is expected to talk out loud as they're solving the coding challenge to explain their thought process.
-And on top of all that, they're expected to consider whether they're choosing the most appropriate data structures, efficiency (i.e. Big O complexity analysis), and following clean code principles.
+It's a timed exercise, usually under an hour.
+The candidate is expected to talk out loud as they're solving the coding challenge to explain their thought process.
+They must also consider appropriate data structures, efficiency (i.e. Big O complexity analysis), and clean code principles such as legibility.

 This is often used as a *qualifying* round, meaning if the candidate does not complete the task in the expected time with expected quality, they are immediately eliminated from the process.
 In other words, this live exam is used as a gate-keeping exercise, to keep out people who don't do well under this very specific set of circumstances.

 ## Problems

-The technical round of live coding interviews, while common, has several flaws that can inadvertently exclude talented individuals who might otherwise be a great fit for the role.
+The technical round of live coding interviews, while common, has several flaws that can inadvertently exclude talented individuals who might be a great fit for the role.
 The next sections cover the issues with this approach.

 ### LeetCode

 For companies that choose to use LeetCode exercises for the evaluation, these are an unrealistic reflection of daily engineering work.
 Often, the complexity in software engineering comes from trying to figure out *what* to build rather than *how* to build it.
-In over 20 years of software development, the only time I encountered a linked list was in computer science classes at school.
+In over 20 years of software development, the only time I've encountered a linked list was in computer science classes at school!

-If and when a more algorithmic style of problem is encountered on the job, it can be looked up rather than having memorized computer science theory from one's school days.
+If and when a more algorithmic style of problem is encountered, it can be looked up rather than having memorized computer science theory from one's school days.
 When these problems do come up on the job, they're usually on projects spanning weeks or even months, so the code is not arrived at in one hour.
-Some public examples I can share include graph generation for an [interactive exploration of marine ecosystem species](https://github.com/danielabar/globi-proto/blob/master/app/scripts/services/graphservice.js),  [optimize text placement along an svg path](https://github.com/danielabar/canve-viz/commit/d026efa6b8f0c9841549040305e0694277bff4a4), [matrix manipulation for 3D computer graphics](https://github.com/danielabar/coursera-webgl/tree/master), and [generation of points along an arc for custom animation](https://github.com/danielabar/framegen/blob/master/FramegenCore/src/main/java/com/framegen/core/framehandler/option/ArcFrameHandler.java).
+Some public examples I can share from courses and side projects include graph generation for an [interactive exploration of marine ecosystem species](https://github.com/danielabar/globi-proto/blob/master/app/scripts/services/graphservice.js),  [optimize text placement along an svg path](https://github.com/danielabar/canve-viz/commit/d026efa6b8f0c9841549040305e0694277bff4a4), [matrix manipulation for 3D computer graphics](https://github.com/danielabar/coursera-webgl/tree/master), and [generation of points along an arc for custom animation](https://github.com/danielabar/framegen/blob/master/FramegenCore/src/main/java/com/framegen/core/framehandler/option/ArcFrameHandler.java).
 All of these were long running projects that involved many iterations, and the algorithmic problems were contextual to the domain.

 As for Big-O complexity analysis, while this is a useful principle to understand, it doesn't make sense to gate-keep on this.
 I have resolved many performance issues over the years, and the root cause has never been from a method that was written in O(n) time when it could have been O(log n).
-Common causes of performance issues in web applications include: loading too much data from the server (eg: lack of pagination), missing database indices, database tuning/configuration, N+1 queries, lack of (or misconfigured) background task processing, or loading too much JavaScript, such as trackers or non-minified code in the browser.
+Common causes of performance issues in web applications include: Loading too much data from the server (eg: lack of pagination), missing database indices, database tuning/configuration, N+1 queries, lack of (or misconfigured) background task processing, or loading too much JavaScript, such as trackers or non-minified code in the browser.

 Additionally, LeetCode problems can exclude candidates who lack a theoretical computer science background but have all the relevant on-the-job experience required for the role.

 <aside class="markdown-memory-lane">
 <h3>Trip down memory lane...</h3>
 <p>
 An argument could be made that this is a useful interview technique for a junior engineer, as a recent computer science or bootcamp graduate may not have significant real world experience.
-There may be some truth to this, but even so, I recall as a junior, being struck by just how different the actual demands of an engineering job were from school assignments.
+There may be some truth to this, but even so, I recall as a junior, being struck by just how different the demands of an engineering job were from school assignments.
 </p>
 <p>
 For example, one of my first work tasks was to integrate an affiliates program into a retailer's e-commerce system.
 This involved discussions with the marketing team to determine what they actually needed, reading documentation from the affiliates vendor to understand the integration options, discussions with the operations team to determine potential performance impacts, analysis of the database to determine what changes were required to the data model, analysis of a large code base and framework to determine where to hook in the new code, and of course, some actual coding of the solution.
-The biggest challenge was figuring out what to build and how to integrate into the existing code base.
+The biggest challenge was figuring out what to build and how to integrate into the existing code.
 </p>
 </aside>

 <aside class="markdown-aside">
-Some more discussion on LeetCode style interviewing can be found on <a class="markdown-link" href="https://www.reddit.com/r/cscareerquestions/comments/pbyn4v/comment/haf88zj/">Reddit Career Questions</a> and this <a class="markdown-link" href="https://syntax.fm/show/781/potluck-the-value-of-typescript-vue-vs-svelte-leetcode/">Syntax podcast</a> episode at 36:15.
+Further discussion on LeetCode style interviewing can be found on <a class="markdown-link" href="https://www.reddit.com/r/cscareerquestions/comments/pbyn4v/comment/haf88zj/">Reddit Career Questions</a> and this <a class="markdown-link" href="https://syntax.fm/show/781/potluck-the-value-of-typescript-vue-vs-svelte-leetcode/">Syntax podcast</a> episode at 36:15.
 </aside>

 ### Time Pressure

-Even if companies choose a problem from their domain rather than theoretical computer science type exercises, there are still problems with the timed live coding round.
+Even if companies choose a problem from their domain rather than theoretical computer science exercises, there are still problems with the timed live coding round.

 The artificial time constraint creates a "race against the clock mentality", which can create a "fight or flight" response.